MileHacker Logo

 Iconic Landmarks in Luzhou

 Luzhou Laojiao Tourist Area (泸州老窖旅游区): This national AAAA-level tourist attraction dedicates itself to the famous Luzhou Laojiao baijiu.
-The area includes historical workshops, ancient cellars (some dating back to the Ming Dynasty), museums, and visitor centers.
+The area includes historical workshops, ancient cellars (some going back to the Ming Dynasty), museums, and visitor centers.
 It demonstrates the traditional brewing process, which used to be continuous for centuries.
 Luzhou is proudly known as "China's Liquor Capital."

 Other Prominent Landmarks